eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 ## Next steps

-You finished installing the Codewind operator, and deployed a Codewind instance.
+You finished installing the Codewind operator and deployed a Codewind instance.

 In the next topic, you learn how to [use Codewind remotely](./remote-codewind-overview.html).